CLOSE CALL HEROES

 Colvin pops up again on the very day that Saddam was pronounced captured.
 And she helped launch a conspiracy theory, believe it or not!

-She had just interviewed Saddam's mistress turned second wife, Samira Al-Shahbandar.
+Colvin had just published an interview with Saddam's mistress turned second wife, Samira Al-Shahbandar.
 The interview was published on the day the Saddam capture made world news.
 It was so incredibly timely it was republished the following day in London and Australia.

 Colvin told how Samira had fled to Beirut under an assumed name, with $5 million in cash and a box of gold bars --parting gifts from Saddam.